LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  **accessModes** (list) [18]

-   -  ReadOnlyMany = More than one pod can only read the data to/from this storage
+   -  ReadOnlyMany = More than one Pod can only read the data to/from this storage
-   -  ReadWriteOnce = Only one pod can read and write to/from this storage.
+   -  ReadWriteOnce = Only one Pod can read and write to/from this storage.
-   -  ReadWriteMany = More than one pod can read and write data to/from this storage.
+   -  ReadWriteMany = More than one Pod can read and write data to/from this storage.

 -  **capacity (map)**